 As creative director at New York-based Young & Rubicam, Frankfurt led some of the most distinctive advertising campaigns in U.S. business history.
 The campaigns established Eastern Airlines as “the wings of man,” introduced “the Excedrin headache” for Bristol-Meyers Co.
-(BMY) and challenged consumers of Lay’s potato chips, “Bet you can’t eat just one.”
+(BMY:US) and challenged consumers of Lay’s potato chips, “Bet you can’t eat just one.”

 Frankfurt “adopted Y&R’s early motto, ‘resist the usual,’ as his own, and feature-film directors from the United States and abroad soon began saying that the best work in film could be seen nightly on the American TV tube,” the Art Directors Club wrote in 1983, inducting Frankfurt into its Hall of Fame.

 In “The Real Mad Men: The Renegades of Madison Avenue and the Golden Age of Advertising” (2012), Andrew Cracknell wrote that Frankfurt “saw his commercials with an imaginative advertiser’s eye, asking for techniques and ideas that wouldn’t have occurred to the hidebound directors who were normally employed.”

 “A spot with no words at all was unheard of then,” Cracknell wrote, “but it didn’t stop Frankfurt; for Johnson & Johnson he shot a baby in close-up from the mother’s point of view rather than the conventional posed setup, making it more personal and emotional.
 He used stop-motion and borrowed from contemporary art -- he saw no barriers to where you could go to make a commercial.”